How to Fix Logitech Mouse Lagging in Windows 11, 10

 4. You will now get two options select Search automatically for drivers.
 Wait for Windows to look for updates.

 Advanced Driver Updater automatically identifies system and device details.
-To use this driver updating tool, you don’t need to know the system configuration.
+You don’t need to know the system configuration to use this driver updating tool.
 The tool will automatically detect all the details and save you from downloading and installing incorrect driver updates.

 You can update the missing mouse driver with either the FREE or the Advanced Driver Updater Pro version.
 The Pro version allows updating all drivers at once.
-However, using the trial version, you will have to update drivers one by one.
-Also, the registered version comes with 60-days money-back guarantee and technical support.
+However, using the trial version, you will have to update drivers individually.
+Also, the registered version comes with a 60-day money-back guarantee and technical support.

 Here’s how to use Advanced Driver Updater.